rackerlabs/design-system/_component_design/pills.md

 ### Spacing

 Place 16px of horizontal space and 4px of vertical space between a pill and another component.
 Use the best top spacing for your particular use case.
-Left-justify pills.
+Left-align pills.

 If you group pills together, provide 8px of space below and next to a pill.
 If you group more than 15 pills together, consider an alternative pattern or contact the Helix team.